 - A snack of 10 almonds and 10 hazelnuts.
 Both are low FODMAP serves, but both contain galacto-oligosaccharides (GOS) and will therefore likely ‘stack’ and become moderate-high FODMAP.

 Why is it important to avoid FODMAP stacking?

-From the examples above, it is clear that FODMAP stacking should be avoided to reduce the risk of aggravating symptoms and accidentally converting a low FODMAP meal/snack to a moderate-high FODMAP meal/snack.
+From the examples above, it is clear that FODMAP stacking should be avoided to reduce the risk of aggravating symptoms and accidentally converting a low FODMAP meal or snack to a moderate-high FODMAP meal or snack.
 FODMAP stacking is an easy way to trigger IBS symptoms through consuming a moderate-higher FODMAP meal without even realising it.
-During the elimination phase the goal is to get symptoms as minimal as possible prior to commencing the challenge phase.
+During the elimination phase, the goal is to get symptoms as minimal as possible prior to commencing the challenge phase.
 Accidental FODMAP stacking can interfere with this by worsening symptoms.
-FODMAP stacking could also cause a reaction when trialing challenging individual FODMAPs.
-This could lead an individual to believe the FODMAP they did a challenge for evoked the reaction, rather than a different FODMAP they accidentally stacked in a meal.
+FODMAP stacking could also cause a reaction when trialling challenging individual FODMAPs.
+This could lead an individual to believe the FODMAP they challenged triggered the reaction, rather than a different FODMAP they accidentally stacked in a meal.

 Tips to avoid FODMAP stacking

 Some key tips to avoid FODMAP stacking include:

 - Spread your FODMAPs across the day, particularly for fruit to avoid the ‘stacking’ of fructose.